Akintanoreofe/CLIMDES-INTERNSHIP-SUCCESS/README.md

 # CLIMDES-INTERNSHIP-SUCCESS
 # Internship Success Prediction

 This project aims to predict the success of an intern using machine learning.
-A logistic regression model is trained on simulated data to predict whether an applicant will succeed in completing their internship.
+A logistic regression model is trained on simulated data to predict whether an applicant will have a successful internship.

 ## Data Generation and Preprocessing